JcB1971/Portfolio_2022/README.md

 # 4. Analyse

-Once th edata was cleaned analysis of the data was undertaken in RStudio to determine the following:
+Once the data was cleaned analysis of the data was undertaken in RStudio to determine the following:

 - Mean, median, maximum, minimum ride duration (by rider type)
 - Average ride length by day and rider type